GateballScores/GateballScores.Help.Content/site/help/faq.md

 ##### Q) Can I send you the results and you enter them onto the website for me?

-No. You must enter the results directly into croquetscores.com.
-Please go to http://trycroquetscores.apphb.com/ to learn how to use croquetscores.com.
+No. You must enter the results directly into gateballscores.com.
+Please go to https://try.gateballscorescom/ to learn how to use gateballscores.com.
 Help pages on how to use the site are available.

 ##### Q) Can I choose the presentation format for results? - ie whether you like +17 or 26-9.

 That is on the to do list!

-##### Q) I just had a really good idea for croquetscores.com!
+##### Q) I just had a really good idea for gateballscores.com!
 Where can I submit it?

 Please email your idea to tim@26tp.com.
-Take a look at [croquetscores.com Development Board](https://trello.com/board/croquetscores-com-development/4e71ef73ec4fdc0000304ba0) to see the current todo list.

 ##### Q) As a tournament manager I post results on this site, do they automatically get posted to the rankings databases?